PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/al/01_al_basics.md

 \alpha_t(s, \mathbf{x}) = \lambda\frac{\sigma_{t,s}^2(\mathbf{x})}{\sigma_s^2} - (1-\lambda)c_s(\mathbf{x}),
 $$

-where $\lambda$ is a parameter that balances the value of information and the cost of making the observation, $\sigma_{t,s}^2(\mathbf{x})$ is the posterior predictive variance of the model at fidelity level $s$ at input $\mathbf{x}$, $\sigma_s^2$ is the measurement noise of the model at fidelity level $s$, and $c_s(\mathbf{x})$ is the cost of making an observation at fidelity level $s$.
+where $\lambda$ is a parameter that balances the value of information and the cost of making the observation, $\sigma_{t,s}^2(\mathbf{x})$ is the posterior variance of the latent model response at fidelity level $s$ and input $\mathbf{x}$, $\sigma_s^2$ is the measurement noise of the model at fidelity level $s$, and $c_s(\mathbf{x})$ is the cost of making an observation at fidelity level $s$.

 ## Active learning for multi-objective optimization

-In multi-objective optimization, we want to find the Pareto front of a set of objectives.
+In multi-objective optimization, the Pareto front contains the attainable outcomes for which no objective can be improved without worsening at least one other objective.
-One possible information acquisition function is the hypervolume improvement.
-See [Beume et al., 2007](https://www.sciencedirect.com/science/article/pii/S0377221706005443) and [Pandita et al., 2018](https://www.dl.begellhouse.com/journals/52034eb04b657aea,2a63c994718e44bd,79dac56a2fbc871c.html) for more details.
+A common acquisition function is expected hypervolume improvement, the expected increase in the objective-space volume dominated by the Pareto front {cite:p}`emmerich2011hypervolume,pandita2018stochastic`.
+The related S-metric selection evolutionary multiobjective optimization algorithm (SMS-EMOA) uses dominated hypervolume directly for selection {cite:p}`beume2007sms`.

+## Data selection and symmetry-aware models

+The active-learning example that follows instantiates the fit--score--acquire--update loop with uncertainty sampling and shows how the selected inputs change as data accumulate.
+Active learning reduces cost by choosing model evaluations carefully.
+Physical symmetries provide a complementary source of efficiency by restricting the relationships that a surrogate may learn.
+The symmetry-aware models developed next encode these restrictions through group actions, invariance, and equivariance.